Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Results and discussion

 In contrast, for $S = 3$ and $S = 4$, the ZRS is broken, leading to Zhang-Rice triplet like configurations with ferromagnetic spin alignment, resulting in a substantial increase in the total energy.
 In addition, the energy splittings between $S = 0,1,2$ configurations are so small that it allows for spin state transition, as observed in the GS spin changes from $S = 0$ at ambient pressure to $S = 1$ at large $t_{pd}$, which is consistent with the phase transition around $t_{pd}\sim1.25$ in Fig.~\ref{8_wgt}(a).
 These observations would lead to additional phase transitions or crossovers, as observed experimentally.

+Moving to Fig.~\ref{8_val}(b), clearly there is also a transition from the GS $S=0$ to $S=1$ around $t_{pd}\sim1.4$ mirroring the transition in Fig.~\ref{8_wgt}(b). \jgw{Apparently, the interlayer superexchange at high pressure is stronger than that at ambient pressure.
+Given that SC only emerges under high pressure for bulk La$_4$Ni$_3$O$_7$, it is plausible to expect the close connection between the interlayer superexchange and SC.
+Furthermore, compared with high-pressure La$_4$Ni$_3$O$_7$~\cite{jiang2025intertwined}, La$_4$Ni$_3$O$_{10}$ exhibits both a weaker interlayer superexchange and a lower superconducting transition temperature.
+Besides, recent study based on the singlet triplet splitting of spin-$1/2$ $d_{3z^2-r^2}$ states in the La$_3$Ni$_2$O$_7$ compound revealed both intraplane and interplane pairing channels with the interplane pairing being stronger~\cite{Khaliulinsorbital}.
+Although these observation do not establish a direct connection, they strongly imply the relevance of interlayer superexchange to SC. }

-Moving to Fig.~\ref{8_val}(b), clearly there is also a transition from GS $S=0$ to $S=1$ around $t_{pd}\sim1.4$ mirroring the transition in Fig.~\ref{8_wgt}(b).
-Interestingly, although the GS at 0 and 15.3~GPa differ markedly in both spin and orbital configuration, the excited states in both cases show a similar evolution, from configurations dominated by in-plane oxygen holes to those involving inter-layer apical oxygens and eventually forming the $d^8$-$O$-$d^8$-$O$-$d^8$ pattern at very high-energy $S = 3, 4$ states.
+Interestingly, although the GS at 0 and 15.3~GPa differ markedly in both spin and orbital configuration, the excited states in both cases show a similar evolution, from configurations dominated by in-plane oxygen holes to those involving interlayer apical oxygens and eventually forming the $d^8$-$O$-$d^8$-$O$-$d^8$ pattern at very high-energy $S = 3, 4$ states.